 Tours of the mansion are available and last just 45 minutes, but an amazing amount of history is imparted by the knowledgeable guides in this time, including a great insight into the renovated 19th century interiors.
-Rooms are strikingly decorated with sumptuous fabrics and bold colours – including a turquoise library and patented mustard-yellow in the parlour – and stacked with chandeliers, candelabras, mantels, mirrors, scenic painted wallpapers and examples of early American furniture.
+Rooms are richly decorated with sumptuous fabrics and bold colours, including a turquoise library and patented mustard-yellow in the parlour, and are stacked with chandeliers, candelabras, mantels, mirrors, scenic painted wallpapers and examples of early American furniture.
 The tall windows of the grand upstairs bedrooms offer sweeping views of Hell Gate – a tidal strait in the East River – over to Queens.

 Gracie Mansion, East End Avenue at 88th Street, New York.
-Tours are available most Wednesdays.
-Reservations are required in advance – call 212-570-4773 to book a spot.
+Tours are available most Mondays.
+Reservations are required in advance.

 New York Transit Museum

 The New York Transit Museum in Brooklyn Heights is housed in an old 1936 subway station and is the largest museum of transit history in the United States.
 A great place for kids and transport geeks alike, the museum features a refurbished 1960s “Fishbowl” bus cab and a simulated traffic intersection complete with “street furniture” including parking meters, fire hydrants, traffic lights and co-ordinated Walk/Don’t Walk signs.
 Best of all though is the chance to creep through the 19 restored subway cars backed up down the tunnels, from the 1980, 70s, 60s and earlier, complete with original lighting and ceiling fans, and advertisements, maps, typography and signage from the times.